-The enrolment process for the Year 5 and Year 7 intakes commences three years prior to entry with a first round of offers made to applicants on the School's Enrolment waitlist, in strict date order of receipt of application.
-If the intake has not achieved full enrolment, further rounds of offers are issued in succession, until the intake achieves full enrolment.
-Any offers of enrolment made outside this timeframe, are considered late offers.
+The enrolment process for the Year 5 and Year 7 intakes occurs three years prior to the entry year with a first round of offers made to applicants on the School's Enrolment waitlist, in strict date order of submission of application.
+Should the intake not be fully enrolled by the acceptance deadline date for round one offers, further offer rounds will be issued in date or application submission order, until the intake achieves full enrolment.
+Any offers of enrolment made outside this timeframe, are late offers.
 The Principal may elect to issue late offers to applicants on the School's enrolment waitlist at any time to ensure the intake commences the entry year at full enrolment.